jhpyle/docassemble/_docs/functions.md

 useful when asking a user to specify his or her state.

-The function takes an optional keyword argument `country`, which is expected to be a country abbreviation (e.g., `'SE'` for Sweden).
+The function takes an optional keyword argument `country`, which is expected to be a country abbreviation ([ISO 3166-1 alpha-2], e.g., `'SE'` for Sweden).
 If the `country` is not provided, it is assumed to be the default country (the value returned by [`get_country()`]).
 For countries other than the United States, the geographic areas returned are the first-level subdivisions within the country.
 The name of these subdivisions varies.
 The [`subdivision_type()`] function can be used to find the name of the major subdivision, and also to find if the country has any subdivisions at all.

 The `state_name()` function returns the name of a state based on the state abbreviation provided.